How to Set Up a Company in Dubai: The Complete Guide for Entrepreneurs in 2026

 2. Do You Need Residency?

-For many entrepreneurs, residency is one of the main benefits of setting up a company in Dubai.
+Residency is one of the main benefits of setting up a company in Dubai.

 A UAE residence visa can provide access to: